staging-951d-madcitymultimedia/postman-docs/src/pages/docs/sending-requests/graphql/graphql-client-first-request.md

 ## Create a GraphQL request with multiple queries

 This request has multiple queries and executes them one at a time.
-You can select a checkbox in the schema explorer and select **Query** to execute only the selected query.
+To execute only the selected query, select a checkbox in the schema explorer and select **Query** .

 1. In Postman, select **New > GraphQL** to open a request in a new tab.
 (In the Postman desktop app, you can also select **⌘+N** or **Ctrl+N**, then select **GraphQL**.)